willrnch/diem/execution/README.md

 The execution component takes the ordered transactions, computes the output for each transaction via the Move virtual machine, applies the output on the previous state, and generates the new state.
-The execution system cooperates with the consensus algorithm &mdash; HotStuff, a leader-based algorithm — to help it agree on a proposed set of transactions and their execution.
+The execution system cooperates with the consensus algorithm to help it agree on a proposed set of transactions and their execution.
 Such a group of transactions is a block.
 Unlike in other blockchain systems, blocks have no significance other than being a batch of transactions — every transaction is identified by its position within the ledger, which is also